nofuncoding/nasara/README.md

 And More!

+## FAQ

+Q: Why is this project called Nasara?

+A: I don't know.
+It just born out of my head when I am working on it.

+Q: What's different from other projects like ..?

+A: Nasara is designed to be like *Unity Hub*.
+I recommend you to try [Godots](https://github.com/MakovWait/godots) if you don't like Nasara's style.

 ## Development

-This application needs Godot 4.2 above and Mono support
+This application needs Godot 4.3 above and Mono support

 The application's architecture is like this: